arunjohnkuruvilla/cryptopals/docs/Challenge3.md

 >
 > You now have our permission to make "ETAOIN SHRDLU" jokes on Twitter.

-This challenge is a modified version of the famous "Caesar's Cipher".
-Instead of rotating the alphabets in a string by a fixed amount as in the case of Caesar's cipher, here a single byte is XOR'ed with the entire plaintext.
+This challenge is a modified version of the famous "[Caesar Cipher](https://en.wikipedia.org/wiki/Caesar_cipher)".
+Instead of rotating the alphabets in a string by a fixed amount as in the case of Caesar cipher, here a single byte is XOR'ed with the entire plaintext.

 The simplest attack against this encryption scheme would be to try all possible keys and identify strings that make sense in the English language.
 This is because the number of keys is very small.
 The key is a byte, which is 8 bits in length.
 Therefore, the total number of keys would be 256 (=2<sup>8</sup>).

-The
 ```python
 ciphertext = "1b37373331363f78151b7f2b783431333d78397828372d363c78373e783a393b3736"
 raw_plaintext = ciphertext.decode("hex")